jnoc/python/README.md

 # python-learning

-Simple python learning that UoP school of computing has taught me
+Simple python learning that UoP school of computing has taught me or my free time.